Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"When Europe Changed Its Money Overnight".</h2 head><h3 quote align='center'>"Eleven European Union countries changed their money to the euro on this day in 1999.
-All electronic transactions switched to the new monetary unit, although coins and banknotes stayed unchanged in these countries until January 1, 2002.
-Watch: the origin and purpose of the euro".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"First photo taken of the Moon (probably)".</h2 head><h3 quote align='center'>"Louis Daguerre, a French artist and chemist who was one of photography's earliest pioneers, is thought to have taken the first photograph of the Moon on this day in 1839.
+It was destroyed when his studio burned down soon afterward.
+See the earliest known photograph".</h3 quote></h3 OTD